Regulations for Crypto license in Lithuania

 Employee Contributions

-Employees working for cryptocurrency companies in Lithuania are subject to social security contributions.
-The employee’s contribution rate is 19.5%.
+Employees in cryptocurrency companies are subject to social security contributions, with the employee contribution rate at 19.5%.

 5. Tax Incentives and Deductions